-B-vitamin complex – Brewer’s yeast contains unusually high amounts of B-vitamins.
-One 28 gram serving of it, for instance, contains 75 percent of our RDI of thiamine (which boosts the immune system and improves our ability to withstand stressful conditions), 84 percent of our RDI of riboflavin (which activates antioxidant enzymes and helps metabolize fats), 47 percent of our RDI of niacin (which helps the body produce sex and stress-related hormones in the adrenal glands), 40 percent of our RDI of vitamin B6 (which synthesizes and breaks down amino acids), 15 percent of our RDI of folate (needed for DNA and RNA synthesis), and five percent of our RDI of vitamin B12 and pantothenic acid, which aid cellular metabolism.
+B vitamin complex – Brewer’s yeast contains unusually high amounts of B vitamins.
+One 28 gram serving of it, for instance, contains 75 percent of our recommended daily intake (RDI) of thiamine (which boosts the immune system and improves our ability to withstand stressful conditions), 84 percent of our RDI of riboflavin (which activates antioxidant enzymes and helps metabolize fats), 47 percent of our RDI of niacin (which helps the body produce sex and stress-related hormones in the adrenal glands), 40 percent of our RDI of vitamin B6 (which synthesizes and breaks down amino acids), 15 percent of our RDI of folate (needed for DNA and RNA synthesis), and five percent of our RDI of vitamin B12 and pantothenic acid, which aid cellular metabolism.

 High in protein – Arguably brewer’s yeast’s biggest attraction is its impressive concentration of protein.
 One ounce (28 grams) of it contains approximately 14.9 grams of protein, which is a whopping 30 percent of an adult’s recommended daily intake.
 This makes the yeast a superb protein source for vegetarians and vegans.
 Protein is needed for a large number of reasons, including the growth and repair of cells and muscles, transportation of compounds, and protection from infections.